Dynamically syndetic sets and the combinatorics of syndetic, idempotent filters: Proofs of Theorems A, B, C, and D

-In this section, we will show that -- in a very general sense made precise by \cref{thm:dcps_multiple_recurrence} -- dynamically central piecewise syndetic sets are sets of recurrence in ergodic theory.
+In this section, we will show that -- in a very general sense made precise by \cref{thm:dcps_multiple_recurrence} -- sets of pointwise recurrence are sets of recurrence in ergodic theory.
+Denote by $\dcthick$ the family of sets of pointwise recurrence.
 In what follows, a \emph{commuting probability measure preserving system} $(X, \mu, T_1, \ldots, T_k)$ is a tuple consisting of a probability measure space $(X, \mu)$ together with commuting measure preserving transformations $T_i: X \to X$, $i = 1, \ldots, k$.
 The system is \emph{invertible} if the maps $T_i$, $i = 1, \ldots, k$, are invertible.

 Denote by $\filtertwo$ the upward closure of the family of all subsets of $\N$ of the form

 where $k, \ell \in \N$, the tuple $(X, \mu, T_1, \ldots, T_k)$ is an invertible, commuting probability measure preserving system, the set $E \subseteq X$ satisfies $\mu(E) > 0$, and, for $1 \leq i \leq k$, $1 \leq j \leq \ell$, the polynomial $p_{i, j} \in \Q[n]$ satisfies $p_{i,j}(\Z) \subseteq \Z$ and $p_{i,j}(0) = 0$.
 Thus, the family $\filtertwo$ consists of times of returns of any set of positive measure in any probability measure space under polynomial iterates of a finite collection of invertible, commuting measure preserving transformations.
 Members of the dual family, $\familytwo^*$, are called \emph{sets of polynomial multiple measurable recurrence for invertible commuting transformations}.